Skip to content

 Prufrock Training on Leather Lane in central London offers the smallest class sizes (maximum six) and one of the most respected names in UK specialty coffee.

-London School of Coffee in Wandsworth has the broadest curriculum of any London provider and the longest track record as an SCA Premier Campus.
+London School of Coffee in Wandsworth has the broadest curriculum of any London school and the longest track record as an SCA Premier Campus.

 Hej Coffee at Elephant and Castle offers the cheapest London entry point at £35 for Milk Mania.